The Emotional Seller: Strategies for Navigating Grief, Divorce & Sentimentality

 • Present Objective Market Insights

 Share neighborhood comps, recent sales, and price trends to counter sentimental pricing.
-According to Real Simple, overpricing due to emotional attachment is a top mistake—leading to stale listings and steeper reductions.
+According to Real Simple, overpricing out of emotional attachment is a top mistake.
+It leads to stale listings and steeper reductions down the line.

 • Use Third-Party Valuations